 BD-Rate Savings

 As shown in Table 1 and Table 2, in comparison with the latest VVC codec, DAC can achieve 67.60% average bit-rate savings in terms of Rate-DISTS and 68.42% bit-rate savings in terms of Rate-LPIPS.
 Besides, HDAC can achieve 27.22% average bit-rate savings in terms of Rate-DISTS and 22.51% bit-rate savings in terms of Rate-LPIPS.
+HDAC Extentsion can achieve 17.74% average bit-rate savings in terms of Rate-DISTS and 20.67% bit-rate savings in terms of Rate-LPIPS.